 If you have been buying your food and groceries from supermarkets at malls consider switching to open air food markets.
 Examples of these include the Kiambu Road Farmers market, Marikiti Vegetables market, Githurai and the Nyamakima Cereals Market.
 Apart from getting some fresh produce, you will enjoy variety of quality cheap products than a supermarket.

 Grow your own food

-How to grow your own food?
+How to grow your food cheaply in Kenya?